How much can I expect to spend on a daily basis?

 Fresh vegetables and fruit are all part of the staple diet in Costa Rica.
 Avocados and fresh seafood are all things you can expect to pop up on their menus.

 Casado, or Comida Tipica, is the most common dish in Costa Rica.
 It consists of beans, rice with finely diced red bell peppers and onions, served with fried plantain, a cabbage salad with tomato and carrot.
 You can add on a choice of meat too.
-Yummy!
+There are plenty of international restaurants in most of the larger towns, including Italian, Mexican and Carribean.

-Should I hire a car or get transfers?
+Should I hire a car or use transfers?

-If it’s a first time trip and you’re slightly nervous about driving in a foreign country then the shuttle buses are the best option, they are very reliable, clean, comfortable and air conditioned.
-You will travel with a group of 20 other travellers and be picked up and dropped off at each hotel.
-It’s also a good way to share stories with people along the way.
+If it’s a first time trip and you’re slightly nervous about driving in a foreign country then the shuttle buses are the best option.
+They are reliable, clean, comfortable and air conditioned.
+You will travel with a group of 2 – 12 other travellers and be picked up and dropped off at each hotel.
+It’s also a good way to meet likeminded travellers and share stories with people along the way.

 What will the weather be like?

-Costa Rica has a tropical climate so it’s possible to see a variety of different weather while you’re there!
-December – May are within the dry season, you can expect to see a lot of bright sunshine but also a nice cool shower in the afternoon.
-Through the wet season you can expect a lot of rain but for it also to be humid.
+Costa Rica has a tropical climate so it’s possible to see a variety of different weather while you’re there.
+December – May are within the dry season when you can expect to see a lot of bright sunshine but also a nice cool shower in the afternoon.
+Throughout the wet season you can expect a lot of rain and humidity, but the added bonus is that the country is at its greenest during this period.
 Head over to the Caribbean coast for those beach days if you are looking to travel between May – October (wet season).
 Keep in mind that the best time to see the turtles hatch is within the wet season, so for wildlife enthusiasts this is a perfect time to explore.

 Discover Costa Rica's marine ecosystem with our roundup of best snorkelling spots across the Caribbean and Pacific coastlines.